C-bowman/inference-tools/docs/source/mcmc.rst

 MCMC sampling with inference.mcmc
 =================================
-This module is designed to provide Markov-Chain Monte-Carlo (MCMC) samplers which can be easily applied to inference problems.
+This module provides Markov-Chain Monte-Carlo (MCMC) samplers which can be easily applied to inference problems.

 .. _GibbsChain: